Website Design with SEO: Building a Site for Search Engines

 On-page SEO and web design optimization tips

-Use accurate and readable title, header, and meta description tags
+Use accurate and readable title, header, and meta description tags.

 • Header tags: Page headers give structure to your copy, making it scannable.
 Search engines use headers to understand the content in the paragraphs under the header.
 Header tags are essential for visual appearance, website design, and SEO.

-Focus on the readability of SEO and web design elements
+Focus on the readability of SEO and web design elements.

 You may be familiar with industrial jargon, or your audience may read at higher levels than the typical person, but that’s still not a reason to fill your page with it.
 Making your site easy to comprehend saves people time.

-Add alt text for all images, video, and audio
+Add alt text for all images, video, and audio.

 Search engines don’t see images, videos, or audio files.
 You need to add text to make it readable.
-The first part of this is adding a file name that accurately describes your photo or multimedia file.
+The first part is adding a file name that accurately describes your photo or multimedia file.
 If you can squeeze in an appropriate keyword, it’s even better.

 Plus, adding a transcript for video or audio files supports search engines and people using screen readers, making your multimedia content accessible to everyone.